 Gore Creek behind the Chapel.
 Generously underwritten by Alice Leeds in memory of her father, Jack Leeds.

-SOLD OUT 1:00 pm Luncheon at Ludwig’s Restaurant in the Sonnenalp Resort, generously underwritten by the Lautenberg Family, (reservations and pre-payment required), rsvp to [email protected]
+1:00 pm Luncheon at Ludwig’s Restaurant in the Sonnenalp Resort, generously underwritten by the Lautenberg Family, (RESERVATIONS AND PRE-PAYMENT ARE REQUIRED – THIS SELLS OUT EVERY YEAR), rsvp to [email protected]

 7:00 pm Congregational Service